Node Commands

 The auto-update

-command allows you to enable or disable automatic updates for the node application via a cron task.
-Use enable
+command manages automatic updates for the node application via a cron task.

 Cleaning Up Files